gomez9656/gomez9656/README.md

 I am an Electronic Engineer who wants to create Embedded Systems that help humanity expand their presence in space.
 I am seeking for a challenging position in the aerospace sector in Germany as an Embedded Systems/Software Engineer.

 As a Release Manager I learned Git, GitLab and Jenkins.
 Software from development to production was my key responsibility.
-I identified the risks that could delay the release and solved them with the different teams.
+I identified risks that could delay the release and solved them with the different teams.

 Embedded C, RTOS, ARM, debugging, hardware software level development, timers and interrupts are among the skills I have learned trough certifications and hobby projects as a Brick Breaker game.